 “But what does it say?
 ‘The word is near you, in your mouth and in your heart’—that is, the word of faith which we are preaching” (Romans 10:8)

 When Elijah the Tishbite stood out on his life’s ledge he was tired, frustrated, scared, lonely, and wanting to die.
 He was done with life, but the Life-Giver was not done with Him.
 Elijah came out on the ledge and the earth shook and the winds blew and the fires raged and he could not find God anywhere.
 Then he felt a gentle wind blow across his face… (1 Kings 19:3-21).

 “Cease striving (be still), and know that I am God” (Psalm 46:10)

 “And He got up and rebuked the wind and said to the sea, ‘Hush, be still.’
 And the wind died down and it became perfectly calm.”
 (Mark 4:39)

-When our girls were little and we would walk into a crowded room or down a crowded street, or we were trying to make it to the car or to a storm pit in he midst of strong winds and pounding rain… we didn’t hold them out at a distance from us.
+When our girls were little and we would walk into a crowded room or down a crowded street, or if we were trying to make it to the car or to a storm shelter in the midst of strong winds and pounding rain… we didn’t hold them out at a distance from us.
 We didn’t even leave them in the carrier.
 No, instead we pulled them in close to us.
-We wrapped our arms tightly around them and put their little heads in the crick of our neck so that we could whisper words of calmness directly into their ears.
+We wrapped our arms tightly around them and put their little heads in the crook of our neck so that we could whisper words of calmness directly into their ears.
 Shhhhhhhh… it’s going to be okay, don’t be afraid, I have got you.